 What do I not understand about aging at this age that will become clear as I move along?
 Will it frighten me so much that I choose as my mother did?
 Death by default.
 Not red or green light, but instead in between light.

 Is it suicide?
 Is it choice?
-Is it neither but rather capacity worn by years and unable to grasp consequence?
+Is it neither but rather capacity worn by years and inability to grasp consequence?

 Is it a right?
 A choice we’re entitled to?
 If so, what do we owe?